 If you have a system that needs immediate service, search for a local security company.
 Using Google or your favorite search engine, try entering “security systems service”, followed by your zip code.

-Much like a car or a house, the “best” security system is one that fits your needs, based on cost, ease of use, and your security comfort level.
+Much like a car, an appliance, or any other product, the “best” security system is one that fits your needs, based on cost, ease of use, and your security comfort level.

 A cheap alarm system that doesn’t make you feel safe and secure isn’t really worth even the “cheap” price.
-Likewise, a high-end system that’s difficult for you to operate and that you don’t trust won’t help you much either.
+Likewise, a high-end system that you can't afford, is difficult for you to operate, or that you don’t trust won’t help you much either.

 Each person or family has their own security “needs”, and good alarm professionals have learned to match those needs to the best home alarm that’s useful and affordable.